 That said, you may owe penalties and interest on the unpaid amount until your payment plan is finished.
-In 2017, interest was charged at 0.5% per month or part of a month, and the failure-to-pay penalty is 1% per month up to 25% total.
+Interest is charged at 0.5% per month or part of a month, and the failure-to-pay penalty is 1% per month up to 25% total.

 If you don’t pay, your name and address could end up on a list of delinquent taxpayers published on the state’s website.What should you do if you can’t pay your federal tax bill on time?